Frankwds/SquashBookah/README.md

 # SquashBookah
-Set up automatic booking of squash with at sit/trening
+Set up automatic booking of squash at sit/trening